 Bordeaux is one of the MOST elegant cities in France.
 The city is known for its wines, particularly of Saint Emillion and so it deserves a place in every wine lover’s diary.

 But Bordeaux is definitely more than just wine or wine museums.
 You see, the city was far away from the loot and unrest of the French Revolution and so you will find many grand chateaux and structures maintain its integrity (and still lovely).

 The grand Place de la Bourse is a must-visit in Bordeaux – it is a lovely central square, adorned with beautiful fountains and gardens.
 But that’s not all, you will find a ton of 18th and 19th-century mansions, with gardens – giving a very lush look to this wine city.

 The Gothic Cathedral of Saint Andre is stunning.
 It is also called the Bordeaux Cathedral.

 And if you have time on your hands, head to the Basilica of Saint Michel, which is the tallest and the most elegant church/structure in Bordeaux, offering amazing views of the city.

 And of course, wine is not to be forgotten.
-So book a wine tour were you can sample a few of Bordeaux’s specials and add a river cruise to it.
-We love river cruises and it is a great way to discover a city, when you are short on time (or if you are busy wine-ing and dining).
+So book a wine tour where you can sample a few of Bordeaux’s specials and add a river cruise to it.
+We love river cruises and it is a great way to discover a city when you are short on time (or if you are busy wine-ing and dining).
 Bordeaux is also home to some of the finest restaurants in the country.

 The calm Garonne River deserves a special mention.
-Much of the city’s character today, is a result of the once-abandoned-port-houses, now beautiful tree lined quays.
-Definitely you will have to stop by and admire quai de Bacalan’s elegance.
+Much of the city’s character today, is a result of the once-abandoned-port-houses, now beautiful tree-lined quays.
+Definitely, you will have to stop by and admire Quai de Bacalan’s elegance.

 Bordeaux is an excellent option as a base city to explore other regions in southern France.
 There are many luxurious accommodation options to choose from, and of course tons of activities to still keep you busy in the city.